XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/grid_scalar_ge.rst

 Parameters
 ----------

 This part shows the meanings and data types of parameters.
-Users can check the table below to build a customizable ScalarGE model.
+Users can check the table below to build a optimal ScalarGE model with given parameters.

 .. list-table::
    :widths: 30 70